pacphi/make-onboarding-suck-less/scripts/tanzu/tap/INSTALL.md

 > Replace `{tanzu-network-api-token}` with a valid VMWare Tanzu Network [API Token](https://network.pivotal.io/users/dashboard/edit-profile)

+## Prepare Tanzu Application Platform for first use

 ## Troubleshooting a Tanzu Application Platform Profile installation

 What would you do if you saw the following after executing `tanzu package installed list -A`?